TheDarrenJoseph/ARQ/README.md

 ASCII Roguelike Quester -- Experimental project [C++, Ncurses]
 =============================================================
-A small learner project/tech demo using C++ and Ncurses.
-ARQ is essentially a very basic rougelike being used to understand and learn new coding and appplication development techniques.
-With the hope that I might make a game out of it all at the end of it.
+A small learner project using C++ and Ncurses.
+ARQ is essentially a very basic Roguelike being used to understand and learn new coding and appplication development techniques, with the hope that I might make a game out of it all at the end

 LINUX BUILD
 ===========